nohuto/regkit/README.md

 | `HKEY_PERFORMANCE_NLSTEXT` | `HKPNT` | Performance counter names/descriptions in the OS language | - |

 Notes:
-- `HKEY_CURRENT_USER` maps to the logged-on user hive (`Ntuser.dat`) and is created per-user at logon.
+- `HKEY_CURRENT_USER` maps to the logged on user hive (`Ntuser.dat`) and is created per user at logon
-- `HKEY_CLASSES_ROOT` also contains UAC VirtualStore data, it isn't a simple link.
+- `HKEY_CLASSES_ROOT` also contains UAC VirtualStore data, it isn't a simple link
-- `HKEY_PERFORMANCE_*` keys aren't stored in hive files and aren't visible in Regedit.
-They are provided by Perflib through registry APIs like `RegQueryValueEx`.
+- `HKEY_PERFORMANCE_*` keys aren't stored in hive files and aren't visible in Regedit, they're provided by Perflib through registry APIs like `RegQueryValueEx`
 - SYSTEM = `S-1-5-18`, LocalService = `S-1-5-19`, NetworkService = `S-1-5-20`

 Low level view of the REGISTRY ([*](https://projectzero.google/2024/10/the-windows-registry-adventure-4-hives.html)):